Xyz-yuanhf/yuan-resume/README.md

 ## Usage

-Quick start with [Overleaf](https://www.overleaf.com/) for online edit and compilation (the Overleaf template is reviewed-in-progress, and you can import from this GitHub project or upload the zipped project), or compile on your own computer.
+Quick start with [Overleaf](https://www.overleaf.com/latex/templates/yuans-resume-template/hzkxnqxyfgnr) for online edit and compilation, or compile on your own computer.

 **Note:**